Better Golf Tee vs Tee Claw.

 The mat damage tradeoff

 Tee Claw users typically report visible steel-spike holes in the mat after 50-100 sessions.
-Our soft TPU spikes are intentionally below the fiber-cutting hardness threshold.
+Steel cuts grass fibers and the holes never close.
+Our spikes are soft TPU below the fiber-cutting hardness threshold: they part the fibers instead of severing them, and the puncture relaxes shut when you lift the tee.